- From 800 BCE to 200 BCE, the world's major civilizations produced some of the most brilliant thinkers to ever have lived.

 The Axial Age was an era where empires expanded outwards to become huge, both in terms of size and population.
 It was a time of the Persian and Carthaginian empires, the Roman Republic, and the Zhou Dynasty.
 This means several important things happened:

-Second, kings were no longer just kings; they were “kings of kings.”
-Before the Axial Age, it used to be that a ruler, and religion even, was confined to a small area.
+Second, kings were no longer just kings — they were “kings of kings.”
+Before the Axial Age, it used to be that a ruler, and even a religion, was confined to a small area.
 A king would only have a claim to his particular territory.
 The Greek gods, even almighty Zeus, were powerless in Kashmir.
 But this changed with the expansion of empires.
 Now kings like Alexander and Cyrus (both with the epithet “the Great”) claimed the entire world, and it was no longer enough for gods to be one of many.

 Third, with worldly empires becoming so powerful, people came to feel impotent and unimportant.
 The morals and rules of previous generations were replaced by a new urban decadence.
 There were no values to live by anymore.
 And so, ideology and ideas became powerful in themselves.
 They were the weapons and means by which people could push back against the encroachment of emperors and their armies.